RallyTools/RallyRestToolkitForPython/README.rst

 There is no need to make a separate call to fetch all the tasks for the story.
-When you follow domain model attributes in the Python code, the Python toolkit for Agile Central (Rally) REST API machinery automatically loads in the necessary objects for you.
+When you follow domain model attributes in the Python code, the Python toolkit for Rally REST API machinery automatically loads in the necessary objects for you.

 Full Documentation
 ``````````````````

-The complete documentation for the Python toolkit for Agile Central (Rally) REST API
+The complete documentation for the Python toolkit for Rally REST API
 is in the doc/build/html subdirectory in the repository.
 The rendered version of this is also available at
 http://pyral.readthedocs.io/en/latest/